 How Much Do Ice Vending Machines Make?

 Based on typical pricing and average sales volume, you can expect to earn approximately $3,664 per month in net profit from your ice vending machine.
-Using those assumptions, the expected gross revenue is $3,900 and estimated costs are $236.
+Using those same assumptions, the expected gross revenue for the month would be $3,900 and estimated costs would be $236.

 This figure is based on assumptions and inputs I used in a profit calculator offered by Everest Ice and Water Systems (a leading provider of water and ice vending machines).
+It’s a useful tool.
 You can of course, customize the inputs to line up with how much you plan on charging, your expected sales volume, your local utility costs, etc. to get a more accurate profit estimate.